Setting up GavelGrow for family law firms.

 Emotional leads do not give second chances

-Someone filing for divorce will not call you twice.
-78% of family law prospects who do not get a live answer within 5 minutes call a competitor instead.
+If a family law prospect does not get a live answer within minutes of reaching out, most move to the next firm on their list and do not call back.
 Your setup priority is missed-call SMS recovery and a calm, confidentiality-aware tone in every automated touch.

 Intake questions change per case type